sillsdev/ptx2pdf/docs/help/zqrcode.md

 | 8 | 49x49 | 3.28 cm
 | 10 | 57x57 | 3.81 cm

-**NOTE** that the size parameter for `\zqrcode` is the total size of the code, including the surrouding frame or 'quite zone'.
+**NOTE** that the size parameter for `\zqrcode` is the total size of the code, including the surrounding frame or 'quite zone'.

 ### Typesetting implications of versions
 From the above, it should be clear that visually similar QR codes (same number of dots per side) can hold different quantities of data.
 If consecutive pages in a publication have QR codes, (representing, say, links to on-line media for the relevant sections), it may be preferable that all be the same version despite variations in the link length.
 It may also be preferable to enforce a maximum version number to force an error rather than print a URL which will have dots too small to scan in practice.
 E.g. a QR code of size 2.5cm shouldn't